 Year of inscription: 2011

-One of the crucial factors that help Citadel of the Ho Dynasty remains its conditions is the large hard rocks that were used to build many parts of the imperial sites, especially the gates and the walls.
-While the parts that were built by bricks and woods have been destroyed and collapsed, the rock structure has shown integrity through the impact of time.
+One of the crucial factors that helped the Citadel of the Ho Dynasty maintain its condition is the large hard rocks used to build many parts of the imperial sites, especially the gates and the walls.
+While the parts that were built with bricks and wood have been destroyed and collapsed, the rock structure has shown integrity through the impact of time.

-The building process of the Citadel of Ho Dynasty remains as a mystery for descendants
+The building process of the Citadel of the Ho Dynasty remains a mystery for descendants

-There have been a lot of theories of historians and archeologists about how the rocks were transports and what technique the contemporary people used to build such a firm, monumental construction in only 3 months.
-These large rocks were carefully polished, some of them can have up to a 6-meter length and weigh up to 20 tons.
-The average weight of them is no less than 15 tons and the length is over 1 meter.
-Although they are neatly stacked over one another without any adhesive, the construction they built up has stood strong for more than 600 years through numerous seismic activities and effects of shrapnel.
+There have been a lot of theories by historians and archeologists about how the rocks were transported and what technique the contemporary people used to build such a firm, monumental construction in only 3 months.
+These large rocks were carefully polished; some of them can have up to a 6-meter length and weigh up to 20 tons.
+The average weight of them is no less than 15 tons, and the length is over 1 meter.
+Although they are neatly stacked over one another without any adhesive, the construction they built up has stood strong for more than 600 years through numerous seismic activities and the effects of shrapnel.

 Location: By Huong River, Thua Thien – Hue Province